 With a skill test, you can ask the candidate to perform a task to assess the level of knowledge and skill the candidates have mentioned on their resume.

 For example, you want to hire a candidate for the role of the social media manager.
-In that case, you can use a social media marketing skills assessment to assess your candidates’ social media marketing skills.
+In that case, you can use a social media marketing skills assessment to assess your candidates’ social media management

 You can use this assessment to see if the candidate has certain traits such as extraversion, agreeableness, conscientiousness, openness to experience, and neuroticism.

 These are some of the most popular pre-employment personality tests used by employers: